InfoDrainage Features | 2025 New Features | Autodesk

 Run a wide range of rainfall and runoff calculations in the cloud to enhance speed and accuracy

-Switch between profile, plan and 3D views to visualise how much space you are using and how your system is connected
+Switch between profile, plan, and 3D views to visualize how much space you are using and how your system is connected

 Quickly generate drainage reports in the styles and formats you need for design approval